 The structure and dynamics of human cultures and social institutions from a comparative perspective with special attention to American cultures and their roots.
 Case studies will illustrate the principles presented in the course.
 It fulfills the requirements for 3.

-COLWRIT R4B: Reading, Composition and Research (4 Units)
+COLWRIT R4B: Media (4 Units)

 A lecture/seminar satisfying the second half of the Reading & Composition requirement, R4B offers structured and sustained practice in the processes used in reading, critical analysis, and writing.
 Students engage with thematically-related materials from a range of genres and media.
 In response, they craft short pieces leading to longer expository and/or argumentative essays.
 Students develop a research question, draft a research essay, gather, evaluate, and synthesize information from various sources.
 Elements of the research process–a proposal, an annotated bibliography, an abstract, a works cited list, etc.–are submitted with the final report in a research portfolio.
 Students write a minimum of 32 pages of prose.